grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

 ## Standalone model

 It is always good idea to have a reference simple(r) implementation that can be used to validate our results using more sophisticated methods.
-In our case it is the first, conventional, model.
+In our case it is based on standard problem formulation.
 Implementation can be found in repo by checking classes `GAPStandaloneModelBuilder` and `GAPStandaloneModel`.
 Formulation for a problem instance presented above looks as follows:

 ```
 \ Model gap_standalone_model